-• Comprehensive information was given about treatments available and the patient was involved in decisions relating to this.
+Comprehensive information was given about treatments available and the patient was involved in decisions relating to this.
 We saw evidence that discussions about health risks, vaccinations and the associated benefits and risks to specific vaccinations were recorded.
 Written information was provided to describe the different treatment options available.

-- At each appointment patients were informed which treatments were available at no cost through the NHS. - Patients also received an individualised comprehensive travel health brief detailing the treatment and health advice relating to their intended region of travel. - Staff told us that although the number of non-English speaking patients was very low, interpreter or translation services could be made available if required.
-However, this usually meant that a separate appointment needed to be made. - The nurse at the Ipswich clinic was able to speak German if clients needed a German translator.
+- At each appointment patients were informed which treatments were available at no cost through the NHS. - Patients also received an individualised comprehensive travel health brief detailing the treatment and health advice relating to their intended region of travel. - Staff told us that interpreter or translation services could be made available if required.
+However, this usually meant that a separate appointment needed to be made.